 Understanding The Mississippi Section 8 Voucher Program

 The Mississippi Section 8 Voucher Program, administered by the Mississippi Regional Housing Authority (MRHA), provides rental assistance to low-income families, enabling them to afford privately owned rental units by paying 30% of their gross income towards rent.
 You’ll get a voucher program overview, which helps you navigate housing market trends.

-This program assists you in finding affordable housing, given the current market conditions, by issuing vouchers with specific income-based requirements.
+This program assists you in finding affordable housing, given the current market conditions, by issuing vouchers with specific income-based requirements, and you can also seek dental assistance and cash aid from local organizations to address additional needs beyond rent.

 Responsibilities And Rights Of Section 8 Landlords And Tenants